Our Vision

 I always knew I would end up here.
 I didn't have the language for it early on, but I felt it.

-I spent eighteen years training to go professional in ballet, a world that teaches you comparison early, and gets deep inside your head.
+I grew up training to go professional in ballet, a world that gets deep inside your head.
 It made me intensely curious about human psychology, about why people struggle long before they ever say anything out loud.
-I went to Stanford and studied the intersection of computer science, psychology, and the human condition.
+At Stanford, I studied the intersection of computer science, psychology, and the human condition.

 At the end of my sophomore year, I lost my brother Tony to suicide after a long battle with depression.
 Everything I knew about the world changed in an instant.
 Grief sobers you up and strips everything down to what actually matters.
-And it was my first real encounter with the mental health system: month-long waitlists, high out-of-pocket costs, and nowhere to turn when it mattered most.
+And it was my first real encounter with the mental health system.
+I was met with month long waitlists, high out-of-pocket costs, and multiple therapists who didn't quite understand me.

 I did find a therapist who changed my life.
-But I couldn't shake what I was observing around me: care that felt cold, intimidating, and sterile, rather than warm and relational, and clinicians burning out as they're caring for the traumas and pathologies of the world that they too are experiencing.
-So much of what people carry doesn't have a clean clinical name.
-It's loneliness.
-Languish.
-Heartbreak.
-A life quake.
+But I couldn't shake what I was observing around me: care that felt cold, intimidating, and sterile, rather than warm and relational, and therapists burning out—before they're fully licensed—as they are expected to hold the collective traumas that they too are experiencing.

 Starting at the root